SamChang03/SOC_Lab/Lab02/README.md

-# Lab02 KV260 and FIR design
+# Lab02 ZYSOC KV260 and FIR design
 This lab is similat to Lab01 but the board we use is KV260.
 ### Resourse: https://github.com/bol-edu/course-lab_2